UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/Permissions/Permissions.md

 ## What are device administrator privileges?

-Device administrator privileges let apps modify your system settings, change your device **password**, **lock your phone**, or even **permanently wipe all data** from your device.
-Malicious apps can use these privileges against user, but they’re also important for some legitimate apps.
+- Device administrator privileges let apps modify your system settings, change your device **password**, **lock your phone**, or even **permanently wipe all data** from your device.

+- Malicious apps can use these privileges against user,

+- They are also important for some legitimate apps too.

-For example, security apps with admin privileges are difficult to uninstall, which helps stop thieves and hackers from removing them from your phone.
+- For example, security apps with admin privileges are difficult to uninstall, which helps stop thieves and hackers from removing them from your phone.

 ---

 ## What are root privileges?

-Root privileges are the most dangerous app permissions.
-Any app with **root** privileges can do whatever it wants — **regardless** of which permissions you’ve already **blocked** or **enabled**.
-Malicious apps with superuser privileges can wreak havoc on your phone.
+- Root privileges are the most dangerous app permissions.

+- Any app with **root** privileges can do whatever it wants — **regardless** of which permissions you’ve already **blocked** or **enabled**.

+-  Malicious apps with superuser privileges can wreak havoc on your phone.
 Thankfully, **Android blocks root privileges by default**.

 ---